Buuz135/ArmoreableMobs/README.md

 # ArmoreableMobs
+Allows you give armor and items to an entity when it spawns.

 ## How to use:
 You need craftweaker to use the mod and use it with a script.
 First of all import: